-

 Liability may also arise as a result of a breach of the duty of loyalty owed by directors to the company and the shareholders.

-Directors found to have acted in breach of their duties and professional standards are liable for damage caused to the company as a result of their breach and are further required to transfer any personal profit which they or others connected to them have accrued from their misconduct.
+Directors found to have acted in breach of their duties and professional standards are liable for damage caused to the company as a result of their breach and are further required to transfer any personal profit that they or others connected to them have accrued from their misconduct.
 Where the breach was caused by more than one director, they will be held jointly liable.
 The burden of proof falls on directors to demonstrate that they performed their duties properly and in accordance with the requisite standards.

 14. How can a director limit his/her liability?